Computationally Efficient Electromagnetic Transient Power System Studies using Bayesian Optimization: Automation Settings

 \subsection{Optimization}

-In the field of optimization, Bayesian optimization is a global optimization method suitable for problems where an optimal value $y^*$ must be found for a function $y=f(\boldsymbol{x})$ that is expensive to evaluate or may lack an exact functional form (Fig.~\ref{fig:workflows}a).
+In the field of optimization, BO is a global optimization method suitable for problems where an optimal value $y^*$ must be found for a function $y=f(\boldsymbol{x})$ that is expensive to evaluate or may lack an exact functional form (Fig.~\ref{fig:workflows}a).
 The optimization requires a probabilistic surrogate model $f_{\boldsymbol{\theta}}(\boldsymbol{x})$ and an acquisition function $\alpha_{\boldsymbol{\theta}}(\boldsymbol{x};D_n)$ that acts on the previously evaluated points, collected in $D_n$.
 The acquisition function steers function evaluations to those with the highest reward (in this sense, revealing most information related to the optimum).
-As such, in~\cite{ghahramani_probabilistic_2015}, Bayesian Optimization is linked to reinforcement learning in systems where decisions do not affect the outcomes.
+As such, in~\cite{ghahramani_probabilistic_2015}, BO is linked to reinforcement learning in systems where decisions do not affect the outcomes.
 The outcome of the optimization is $y^* = \max_{\boldsymbol{x}} f_{\boldsymbol{\theta}}(\boldsymbol{x})$.

-Bayesian Optimization has found its way to several applications, with examples given in~\cite{shahriari_taking_2016}.
-As an example, it has been used for hyperparameter tuning of machine learning algorithms applied to big datasets, where training the algorithm is expensive~\cite{snoek_practical_2012}.
-Although Bayesian Optimization is typically associated with applications involving a limited number of dimensions, research has advanced to making Bayesian Optimization available for high-dimensional applications, e.g., discussed in~\cite{wang_bayesian_2016}.

 In power systems, many problems can be cast into an optimization problem with unknown functional form, especially those involving time-domain simulations.
-Notable examples that have been tackled in the literature are: (i) design of breakers and inductors in HVDC grids~\cite{jahn_holistic_2021}, (ii) design of controls for stability or (iii) matching of simulator parameters to real-life measurements~\cite{fratila_stability_2019}.
+Notable examples that have been tackled in the literature are: design of breakers and inductors in HVDC grids~\cite{jahn_holistic_2021}, design of controls for stability, matching of simulator parameters to real-life measurements~\cite{fratila_stability_2019}, or optimizing converter controls for power system protections \cite{leterme_rethinking_2023}.
 These examples typically include a highly expensive function to simulate and the absence of functional forms, whereas the number of dimensions is relatively limited.